jojo157/Delightful-Penguins/README.md

 ## Credits

 ### Code
-- [Django Context Processors](https://betterprogramming.pub/django-quick-tips-context-processors-da74f887f1fc) was used as a resource to understand django custom context processors and create one to share accross all pages.
+- [Django Context Processors](https://betterprogramming.pub/django-quick-tips-context-processors-da74f887f1fc) was used as a resource to understand Django custom context processors and create one to share across all pages.
 - [Chat window scroll](https://stackoverflow.com/questions/10503606/scroll-to-bottom-of-div-on-page-load-jquery) this question was helpful to understand how to scroll to the end of the chat window only.
-- [Boutiquo Ado Course Content](https://codeinstitute.net/) the course content of the mini project was essential for acheiving the checkout functionality.
+- [Boutique Ado Course Content](https://codeinstitute.net/) the course content of the mini project was essential for achieving the checkout functionality.

 ### Content